AP Investigation: Prison boss beat inmates, climbed ranks

 McCoy, who also goes by the name Kojovi Muhammad and is serving a life sentence for cocaine distribution, said another guard punched him in the jaw, causing him to spit up blood and knocking his teeth out of place.
 He pretended to be unconscious until they left.

-One guard told a grand jury investigating “The Cowboys” in 2000 that McCoy was sent to the SHU for allegedly following a female employee around, and that once he was in a holding cell, Hinkle and other guards assaulted him.
+One guard told a grand jury investigating “The Cowboys” in 2000 that McCoy was sent to the special housing unit for allegedly following a female employee around, and that once he was in a holding cell, Hinkle and other guards assaulted him.

 Prosecutors listed McCoy's assault among dozens of acts in the indictment of seven members of the “The Cowboys."
 They did not mention Hinkle, who wasn't charged.